Getting Started integrating Digital Growth Charts

-The next few pages will step you through the process of using the API.
-If you are an experienced user of REST APIs this should all be very straightforward.
+The next few pages will take you through the process of using the API.
+If you are an experienced user of REST APIs, this should be straightforward.
 We have deliberately designed this API to be simple and clear.

-At present this signup step is on an external website because we use the Microsoft Azure API management platform, in the future this may change in favour of a more streamlined on-boarding workflow.
+At present this sign-up step is on an external website because we use the Microsoft Azure API management platform.
+In the future, this may become a more streamlined on-boarding workflow.

-When you've done signing up, come back to the documentation here to follow the rest of the Getting Started tutorial.
+Once signed up, come back here to follow the rest of the Getting Started tutorial.

-If you have any issues with getting the Tier you need then please contact us
+If you have any issues with getting the Tier you need, please contact us.

 Navigate to the Products menu item, and choose the Tier of the API subscription that you require.

-Select a Tier from the 'Tiers' drop-down above to get started.
+Select a Tier from the 'Tiers' drop-down to get started.